vldgeorgiev/scuba-gas-analyzer/README.md

 - [x] 100% O2 calibration.
 How much does it improve accuracy?
 Most other analyzers don't do it, including brand ones.
 Check that linear drift in more detail.
 - [ ] Metric/Imperial values - not so important yet
 - [ ] Go to sleep after X minutes
+- [ ] Screen flip 180 degrees option
+- [x] Add large digits screen for easier monitoring.
+Switch from main with touch anywhere.
+- [ ] Remember last screen on startup (where applicable)
 - [x] Battery level and charging indicator
 - [ ] After initial testing limit the displayed values: e.g. O2 max 100%, CO 0-500, etc.
 - [ ] Show a warning if the initial O2 sensor's voltage is much different from the previous startup.
 E.g. when a sensor is replaced.
 Reset the 100% O2 calibration and remind user